nayoonwoo8899/insightdata_project/README.md

 [2] Gagliordi, Natalie (April 26, 2018).
 "PayPal adds 8 million new active users in Q1".
 ZDNet

-# Initial Data & Data Generation
+# Initial Data and Data Generation

-Since I was unable to have access to sufficient amount of streaming data via Venmo API per second, I generated streaming data.
+Venmo provides public REST API that transmits transaction details in JSON format upon request.
+Unfortunately it has recently limited the maximum transactions per request to 50 and the maximum number of requests to be no more than a few times a minute.
+Therefore the consumer would not be able to access real-time streaming data at a sufficient rate via the REST API and the streaming input would have to be simulated from historical data instead.

-Due to the privacy concern, Venmo doesn't release user information regarding age, gender, location, therefore, user information is generated too.
+Due to the privacy concern, Venmo doesn't release user information regarding age, gender, or location, so these fields are generated as a demonstration of the functionality too.

 Initial Venmo transaction data (JSON format) is stored in AWS S3 bucket.

 # Pipeline